FreshRSS/documentation/en/docs/users/03_Main_view.md

 ### Online cron

-If you don't have access to the installation server scheduled task, you can still automate the update process.
+If you do not have access to the installation server scheduled task, you can still automate the update process.

-To do so, you need to create a scheduled task which need to call a specific URL: https://your.server.net/FreshRSS/p/i/?c=feed&a=actualize (it could be different depending on your installation).
+To do so, you need to create a scheduled task, which need to call a specific URL: https://your.server.net/FreshRSS/p/i/?c=feed&a=actualize (it could be different depending on your installation).
 Depending on your application authentication method, you need to adapt the scheduled task.

 #### No authentication

-This is the most straightforward since you have a public instance, there is nothing special to configure:
+This is the most straightforward since you have a public instance; there is nothing special to configure:

 ```cron
 0 * * * * curl 'https://your.server.net/FreshRSS/p/i/?c=feed&a=actualize'